Policy Gradient with Self-Attention for Model-Free Distributed Nonlinear Multi-Agent Games: Multi-team Distributed Policy Parameterization

 with $\mathbb{E}[\bullet]$ the expectancy operator and $\psi^l_i(\bullet)$ neural approximators with learned parameters $\bfalpha_i^l$.
-Then, the actions during training are sampled from the distributions $\rho^l_i(\bullet)$, whereas the deterministic policies $\pi^l_i(\bullet)$ are used at deployment time.
-Once the game is finished, either due to game completeness or timeout after $\mathsf{K}$ steps, the cost signals $c_i(\bullet)$ are collected, the gradients of the parameters with respect to the cost signals $\partial J^{\infty}_i(\bullet)/ \partial \bftheta_i^t$ are computed, and the parameters are updated using, e.g., gradient descent with learning rate $\eta > 0$.
+The actions during training are sampled from the distributions $\rho^l_i(\bullet)$, whereas the deterministic policies $\pi^l_i(\bullet)$ are used at deployment time.
+Then, the cost signals $c_i(\bullet)$ are collected, the gradients of the parameters with respect to the cost signals $\partial J^{\infty}_i(\bullet)/ \partial \bftheta_i^t$ are computed, and the parameters are updated using gradient descent with learning rate $\eta > 0$.
 In this sense, we recall that the cost $J^{\infty}_i(\bullet)$ is assumed bounded, ensuring finite gradients.
-In practice, we use a multi-agent version of proximal policy optimization (PPO) \cite{schulman2017proximal} that implements the same steps in Algorithm \ref{al:policy_gradient} and has been proved to be effective in computing the gradients $\partial J^{\infty}_i(\bullet)/ \partial \bftheta_i^t$ and stabilize training.
+In practice, we use a multi-agent version of proximal policy optimization (PPO) \cite{schulman2017proximal} that implements Algorithm \ref{al:policy_gradient} and has been proved to be effective in computing the gradients $\partial J^{\infty}_i(\bullet)/ \partial \bftheta_i^t$ and stabilize training, although other centralized, distributed, or value-decomposition multi-agent reinforcement learning algorithms such as QMIX, COMA or DARL1N \cite{foerster2018counterfactual,rashid2020monotonic,wang2022darl1n} can be employed.
+However, we remark that the focus of the paper is on the policy design, and not on the implementation of the policy gradient algorithm.